Throat infections are usually caused by a virus but may be caused by bacteria such as streptococcal bacteria.

 Fewer than 2% of people, adults more than children, have bleeding complications resulting from a tonsillectomy.
 Bleeding typically occurs within 24 hours of surgery or after about 7 days.
 People who have bleeding after a tonsillectomy should go to a hospital.

 Partial tonsillectomy is sometimes done in patients with tonsillitis that causes some blockage in the throat.
 Part of the enlarged tonsil can be removed by shaving the tonsil using special scissors, or using other devices such as laser, radiofrequency, or electrocautery.
 It works as well as total tonsillectomy to relieve airway obstruction that is causing snoring and interruption of sleep.
-Tonsils do not usually grow back, and what is left after partial tonsillectomy is helpful in maintaining immune function during early childhood.
+Tonsils do not usually grow back.